openebs-archive/cstor-operators/docs/api-references/apis.md

 </em>
 </td>
 <td>
-<p>Quorum indicates wheather data wrtitten to the replica
+<p>Quorum indicates whether data wrtitten to the replica
 is lost or exists.
 &ldquo;0&rdquo; means: data has been lost( might be ephimeral case) and will recostruct data from other Healthy replicas in a write-only